SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 ## TODO

-- Finalise template / format
-    - QAC-style
-    - Take notes from Jira / Acceptance Criteria
-    - Use yml front matter for sorting, ranking
 - Finalise list of activities
-- Steal from my QE CoP 2023-08-01 testing with a screen reader preso
 - Add some images and icons for visual interest and understandability
 - Have an analogy thread
 - Themes